6 min read

 On the reliability side, we ran the full Jepsen/Kafka ISR tests which all passed with no data loss, and added some of our own, which failed over specific MapR services to simulate some worse-case scenarios.
 All of these additional tests also passed with no data loss, showing a very high level of resiliency even while moving and replicating data at high speeds.

 The conclusion?
-MapR Streams is clearly a system that’s built for scale and this latest ESG Lab Review shows the high levels of performance possible in a globally replicated environment, uniquely capable of handling IoT-scale streams in a converged platform.
+MapR Event Store is clearly a system that’s built for scale and this latest ESG Lab Review shows the high levels of performance possible in a globally replicated environment, uniquely capable of handling IoT-scale streams in a converged platform.